Qatar Digital Library

 Qatar Digital Library (QDL) is a bilingual online library which was launched as a joint venture by a partnership consisting of Qatar Foundation, Qatar National Library and the British Library in October 2014.
 QDL comprises one of the largest online collections of historic records on the Persian Gulf countries.

 History

 Qatar Digital Library was first announced in 2012.
 The starting budget was reported as £8.7 million.
 The partnership sought to digitize a rich trove of heritage material documenting Arab and Islamic history and to make it freely accessible to the public through the QDL, which was launched online in October 2014.
 The launch of the QDL's website marked the first phase of its launch.
 On 19 January 2015, the second phase of the QDL was commenced and is expected to last until December 2018.
 The second phase will witness the digitization of 1,125,000 pages of historical documents.
+In 2024, the QDL celebrated its 10th anniversary and reached almost 2.5 million digitised pages.
+In April 2025, the QDL and the Bibliothèque nationale de France signed a Memorandum of Understanding for digitisation, preservation and scholarly research of Islamic scientific manuscripts.

 The website was designed and built by Cogapp.
 It has won multiple awards.